 For example, customers today do lots of research before making buying decisions.
 They want to know who’s behind the products, and what the company stands for.
 They’re looking for brands to foster authentic connections and use technology to help personalize experiences.
 Consider that 82 percent of US customers seek out brands offering a human touch.

 While multiple brands may have similar products and prices, only one will speak to them to earn trust and the sale.
 And that will be the brand that offers a smoother experience.

-In fact, 71 percent of people recommend a product or service because they received a “great” customer experience.
+As Gingiss said in a recent webinar, nobody talks about ‘meh’ experiences.
+It’s the great ones that get shared.
+In fact, 71 percent of people recommend a product or service because they received an exceptional customer experience.

 Here are five ways to improve customer experiences and, in turn, your brand.

-Brand needs to be consistent.
-That’s aided by having a uniform vision of customer experience throughout your company.
-The path to achieve this starts with answering the question “who’s responsible for customer experience?”.
+Your brand needs to be consistent with a uniform vision of customer experience throughout your company.
+The path to achieving this starts with answering the question, “Who’s responsible for customer experience?”.

 For example, HubSpot wrote an entire report emphasizing how companies are hiring and developing executives whose sole responsibility is CX.
 Of course, how you choose to assign CX is totally dependent on your organization’s structure and your team’s capacity.
 But no matter who is responsible, they should develop a clear, CX-focused vision your entire team can get on board with.

 Write out your guiding principles for how you want your customers to connect, feel, think about, and engage with your brand.
 What does your target audience value most?
 What would win them over if you were making friends?
 From there, you can map out a workflow for implementing CX.